Edward Gierek: Downfall

 In May 1980, after the Soviet invasion of Afghanistan and the subsequent Western boycott of the Soviet Union, Gierek arranged a meeting between Valéry Giscard d'Estaing and Leonid Brezhnev in Warsaw.
 As was the case with Władysław Gomułka a decade earlier, a foreign policy success created an illusion that the Polish party leader was secure in his statesman aura, while the paramount political facts were being determined by the deteriorating economic situation and the resultant labor unrest.
-In July Gierek went to the Crimea, his usual vacation spot.
-For the last time he talked there with his friend Brezhnev.
-He responded to Brezhnev's gloomy assessment of the situation in Poland (including the out-of-control indebtedness) with his own upbeat predictions, possibly not fully cognizant of the country's, and his own, predicament.
+In July, Gierek went to Crimea, his usual vacation spot.
+For the last time, he talked there with his friend Brezhnev.
+He responded to Brezhnev's gloomy assessment of the situation in Poland (including the out-of-control indebtedness) with his own upbeat predictions, possibly not fully cognisant of the country's and his own predicament.

 High foreign debts, food shortages, and an outmoded industrial base were among the factors that forced a new round of economic reforms.
-Once again, in the summer of 1980 price increases set off protests across the country, especially in the Gdańsk and Szczecin Shipyards.
+Once again, in the summer of 1980, price increases set off protests across the country, especially in the Gdańsk and Szczecin Shipyards.
 Unlike on previous occasions, the regime decided not to resort to force to suppress the strikes.
 In the Gdańsk Agreement and other accords reached with Polish workers, Gierek was forced to concede their right to strike, and the Solidarity labor union was born.